 Mention your years of experience, relevant training, educational background, and how your skills or qualities make you a perfect candidate for the role.

-This is an example of a resume objective:
+This is an example of a well-written resume objective for a high school teacher resume:

 High School Teacher with 2+ years of experience managing classrooms of 25–45 students.
 Licensed teacher in California with a Master’s of Arts in Teaching from the University of California, Irvine.
 Specialize in teaching History and Geography.
 Looking to adapt my creativity, empathy, and curriculum planning skills and serve as the next History Teacher at Lakewood High School.